 - Boat: Sun Odyssey 439, year of manufacture: 2012, mast height 18.5 m

 Do you also want to experience sailing under more challenging conditions?
-Enjoy similar adventures in the waters around Sicily and the Lipari Islands.
-They’re not called the Aeolian Islands after Aeolus, the Greek god of wind, for nothing.
+Enjoy similar adventures in the waters around Sicily and the Aeolian Islands.
+They’re not named after Aeolus, the Greek god of wind, for nothing.